How to Choose Candle Wicks for Candle Making

 - Best for wax blends and soy containers candles with a 2 to 3-inch diameter, no longer than 5 inches tall

 As you can likely guess from the name, hemp candle wicks are made from 100% organic hemp, biodegradable, and non-toxic.
 Each is dipped in natural beeswax.
 You can buy them pre-tabbed or in a spool to make any desired candle height.
 The pre-tabbed are the best wicks for beeswax candles I’ve used.

 - These hemp wicks are best for beeswax pillars and container candles up to 7 inches in height

 - Or opt for a spool of hemp wicks for any size candle

 Do candle wicks need to be waxed?

 Now, you may be wondering do you have to buy pre-waxed candle wicks?
-The short answer is no. However, a pre-waxed wick will improve the performance of the wick and is considered a superior in the candle making world, especially when it comes to a great scent throw!
+The short answer is no. However, a pre-waxed wick will improve the performance of the wick and is considered superior in the candle-making world, especially when it comes to a great scent throw!